1. Festival Focus

-The nomination of European, and in particular north-western European and German-language feature and documentary films for the individual competitions is subject to the Festival management.
+The nomination of all films for the individual competitions is subject to the Festival management.

 4.1.1.
 Nomination Restrictions

 Films participating in more than one competition in other German film festivals as well as films not intended for cinema distribution cannot be nominated for the Bernhard Wicki Award.
 Only feature films may be nominated for the SCORE Bernhard Wicki Award, the NDR Newcomer Award as well as the Creative Energy Award.
-Documentary films can solely be nominated for the DGB Film Award and the AOK Film Award.
+Documentary films can solely be nominated for the DGB Film Award.

 4.1.2.
 Minimum Length

 Films will be taken into consideration from a minimum length of 65 minutes in total.